fei-aiart/fei-aiart0.github.io/README.md

 ## Biography

-**Fei Gao** is currently with the [School of Computer Science and Technology](http://computer.hdu.edu.cn/), in [Hangzhou Dianzi University (HDU)](http://www.hdu.edu.cn/); and  the [Laboratory for Affective Intelligent Robotics (LAIR)](http://aiit.org.cn/index.php/Service/index/catids/3/id/46/selectid/46/pid/19) in [Advanced Institute of Information Technology (AIIT)](http://aiit.org.cn/).
+**Fei Gao** is currently with the [School of Computer Science and Technology](http://computer.hdu.edu.cn/), in [Hangzhou Dianzi University (HDU)](http://www.hdu.edu.cn/).
 He received his Bachelor Degree in Electronic Engineering and Ph.D.
 Degree in Information and Communication Engineering from [Xidian University](http://www.xidian.edu.cn/) (Xi'an, China) in 2009 and 2015, respectively.
 From Oct.
 2012 to Sep.
 2013, he was a Visiting Ph.D.
 Candidate in University of Technology, Sydney (UTS) in Australia.

 He mainly applies machine learning techniques to computer vision problems.
 His research interests include **visual quality assessment and enhancement, intelligent visual arts generation, biomedical image analysis,** etc. His research results have expounded in more than 30 publications at prestigious journals and conferences.
 He serverd for a number of journals and conferences.